-ID PROJECT DESCRIPTION STREET CLASSIFICATION ESTIMATED COST - 2021 - 2025 2026 2030 14 53rd Pl./Sanna St. Completes the pedestrian route to Mountain View Rd. with a Trail or Sidewalk on the east side of 53rd Pl. and the north side of Sanna St. It also includes a crosswalk across Mountain View Rd. at 53rd Pl.
-Local \$170,000 Х 15 Mockingbird Ln./52nd St. /56th St. (4) Adds a crosswalk at Mockingbird Ln. and 50th St. and an existing CIP project to complete sidewalk gaps on 56th St. Collector/Local \$20,000 Х 16 Monte Vista Dr./68th St. Completes the pedestrian route between Jackrabbit Rd. and Chaparral Rd. with a trail or sidewalk on the east side of the street.
-Collector \$100,000 X 17 Tatum Boulevard (5) Constructs sidewalk on the east side of this street between Doubletree Ranch Rd. and Mountain View Rd. by an existing CIP project.
+PROJECT DESCRIPTION STREET l .
+2021 ТКОЈЕСТ CLASSIFICATION COST 2020 2025 2030 Berniel Ditch Improves the existing trail with landscaping north of Doubletree Ranch Rd.
+Trail \$450,000.00 X Х 53rd Pl./Sanna St. Completes the pedestrian route to Mountain View Road with a Trail or Sidewalk on the east side of 53rd Pl. and the north side of Sanna St. It also includes a crosswalk across Mountain View Rd. at 53rd Pl.
+Local \$170,000.00 х Mockingbird Ln./52nd St. Adds a crosswalk at 50th St. Collector/Local \$20,000.00 Х Monte Vista Dr./68th St. Completes the pedestrian route between Jackrabbit Rd. and Chaparral Rd. with a trail or sidewalk on the east side of the street.
+Collector \$100,000.00 Х Tatum Boulevard Constructs sidewalk on the east side of this street between Doubletree Ranch Rd. and Mountain View Rd.
 Other improvements may be warranted as part of the Visually Significant Corridor Plan or in coordination with the City of Phoenix.
-Major Arterial \$0 Period #3 Total for 2026-2030 \$290,000 TOTAL \$5,150,000
+Major Arterial \$0.00 TOTAL \$5,150,000